 Lots of people take online courses because some courses are only provided online or the topics are related to their research.

 Some people take online courses for self-improvement purpose or their interests in some subjects they haven’t learned before.

-Most of the users search courses they want from the platforms they have used or from search engine directly and they don’t know other methods to search a course.
+Most of the users search for courses they want from the platforms they have used or from a search engine directly and they don’t know other methods to search a course.

 A lot of people decide to take the courses just because they see a good advertisement from somewhere.